ariefhk/Fix-Error-Git/README.md

 # Fix-Error-Git
-A bunch of my experience dealing with error git
+A bunch of my experience dealing with get error

 ### 1. Error saat push
 ```